cansutas/HR_turnover/README.md

 ## The Data
 The data belongs to an international company with over 20.000 employees working in more than 20 countries.
 One of the challenges was the differences in data collection methods in the different countries the company operates in.
 For example, the comparison of pay would be meaningless, as there are different policies/pay levels in each continent.
 However a lot of valuable information would be lost if I restricted the analysis to one continent, because this company had very low levels of turnover (around 1% in the last year), and I had to include all the data I had.

 The data included the last 13 months of info per employee.
-Not all employees had all 13 months, as the query did not bring up rows from months were there were no change to the employee info.
+Not all employees had all 13 months, as the query did not bring up rows from months where there were no change to the employee info.
 Some of the "leavers" (employees who lef the company) also didn't have all the months, as they left before the last month I pulled from the server.

 The data:
 * main: the data with basic demographics such as age, gender, seniority level, years spent in the company, nationality etc.